Quantum harmonic free energies for biomolecules and nanomaterials: Discussion

 \section{Discussion}

-We have presented results which demonstrate the feasibility of computing harmonic contributions to the free energy at the quantum mechanical level for systems of several thousand atoms.
+We have presented results which demonstrate the feasibility of computing harmonic contributions to the free energy at the quantum mechanical level for systems of more than a thousand atoms.
 The cost is greatly reduced from that needed to compute the Hessian of the system.
 This is particularly true when one is interested in intensive (or ``per-atom'') quantities, where self-averaging behavior shows that in large systems, we may estimate the quantities at a cost comparable to that of a few energy evaluations.
 This holds promise in evaluating thermodynamic transitions in materials involving large unit cells, for example, those associated with alloys and disorder.
-In the case of free energy differences, the correlated sampling technique employed here makes the evaluation of even small thermal free energy differences, as found in protein-ligand complexes, feasible at the level of 1 kcal/mol.
+In the case of free energy differences, the correlated sampling technique employed here makes the evaluation of even small thermal free energy differences, as found in protein-ligand complexes, feasible at the level of 1-2 kcal/mol.
+The estimated speedups for all systems considered, in order to reach a given accuracy, are summarized in Table~\ref{tab:speedup}.